chumpatrol1/blob_ball/README.md

 **Changelog**
+* Added Arcade Blob
-* Added Glue Blob
+* Buffed Fire Blob, Cop Blob, Glue Blob and Changed Boxer Blob
+* Added wavedashing (Focus for a second, then press left or right for a speed boost!)
-* Added Costumes
+* Added an interactive tutorial!
-* Lots of Balance Changes
+* Improved Key Rebinding
+* Changed save data location and added an update checker
+* Added UI Toggle, which determines whether or not the UI appears on the top or bottom